-To understand Stalin, asks Anne in her monograph – how feasible was that for a Western intellectual visiting him in the Soviet Union in the 1930s?
+To understand Stalin, asks Professor Hartmann in her monograph – how feasible was that for a Western intellectual visiting him in the Soviet Union in the 1930s?
 What was it that Feuchtwanger grasped when he sat face to face with the dictator on January 8th, 1937?
 How far-reaching was his understanding of that radically different society?

-Edgar goes on: “I can remember when I was 13 (in 1937) my aunt Bella came to visit us in Munich from Prague.
+Edgar Feuchtwanger added: “I can remember in 1937 when I was 13 my aunt Bella came to visit us in Munich from Prague.
 She had a Czech passport and could travel back and forth freely, which ultimately meant she perished in Theresienstadt.
 She told us about Lion stopping off to see her in Prague on his way back from the Moscow trip.
 She said Lion was already aware that there were Potemkin villages and that the golden taps in his hotel often produced no water.
 Allegedly Lion had said to Stalin: “How much pleasure does it give you that there’s a picture of you on every toilet seat in Russia?”, to which Stalin apparently replied “That’s how things work here”.
-My aunt Bella recounted this anecdote in her Bavarian accent and I can still remember it to this day.
-Bella was a very amusing person, and I subsequently took a trip with her to Berlin, which was the only time I travelled outside Bavaria as a child.
+Bella recounted this anecdote in her Bavarian accent and I can still remember it to this day.
+She was a very amusing person, and I subsequently took a trip with her to Berlin, which was the only time I travelled outside Bavaria as a child.
 In England during the war, no country was more popular than Russia after 1941.
 Even here in Hampshire we often had to get out of bed and go to the air raid shelter, but in May 1941 that suddenly stopped, for which we were very grateful to the Russians.
 It seems to me that Lion was always a man of the Enlightenment and reason, but that somehow came into conflict with his powerful imagination.”

-My own contributions to the discussion can be found in ‘Russia’s Mythic Attraction: Lion Feuchtwanger in Moscow, 1937′, in Germano-Slavica 8 (1993); and in ‘Lion Feuchtwanger and the Culture of Remembrance‘, in Against the Eternal Yesterday, (Los Angeles: Figueroa Press/USC Libraries, 2009).
+Further analysis in English can be found in ‘Russia’s Mythic Attraction: Lion Feuchtwanger in Moscow, 1937′, in Germano-Slavica 8 (1993); and in ‘Lion Feuchtwanger and the Culture of Remembrance‘, in Against the Eternal Yesterday, (Los Angeles: Figueroa Press/USC Libraries, 2009).

 Ludmila Stern’s ‘Moscow 1937: The Interpreter’s Story’ (ASEEES Vol. 21, Nos.
 1-2 (2007), 73-95) gives an insider’s view.

-Further scholarly publications in the field:
+Recent scholarly publications in the field: